-Business chiefs urge scrapping of immigration targets after Brexit
+Business chiefs in UK urge scrapping of immigration targets after Brexit

 -

-Business chiefs urge scrapping of immigration targets after Brexit
+Business chiefs in UK urge scrapping of immigration targets after Brexit

-Targets to limit immigration should be scrapped after Brexit, the CBI has recommended.
+Targets to limit immigration should be scrapped after Brexit, a UK business organisation has recommended.

 Businesses need a new immigration policy, avoiding visas for EU citizens and putting migration on the table for trade talks, according to its new report Open And Controlled – A New Approach To Migration.